chuc2307/Retail-business-performance-analysis-in-Mexico/README.md

 - The Downtown area contributed nearly 50% of total revenue, significantly outperforming other zones.
 - Toys and Art & Crafts were the leading revenue categories, accounting for more than 50% of sales.
 - Inventory imbalances were found, with surplus stock in underperforming stores like Maven Toys Chihuahua.
-- Lego Bricks, while not the most sold product by volume, contributed the highest revenue due to higher unit price.
+- Lego Bricks, while not the most sold product by volume, contributed the highest revenue due to a higher unit price.
 ### Conclusion
 Summarizing the outcomes, the project:
 - Provided a clear view of store and product performance across Mexico.